Persistent oscillations after quantum quenches in $d$ dimensions

 This information about $F_1^{\sigma^z}$ and $F_1^{\sigma^x}$ determines the time evolution of $\langle\sigma^x\rangle$ and $\langle\sigma^z\rangle$ through (\ref{hom1}) when the quenches\footnote{For quench I the symmetry implies $\langle\sigma^x\rangle=0$ at all orders in $\lambda$.} I-IV are performed in the whole space $\mathbb{R}^d$, and through (\ref{inhom1}) when they are performed only in a subregion ${\cal D}$.
 In particular we saw that, if vol$({\cal D})$ is extensive in all dimensions, undamped oscillations at large time occur when $F_1^\Psi F_1^{\Phi}\neq 0$, and we explicitly provide this information in table~\ref{Ising_table} for the case $\Phi=\sigma^x$.
 The peculiarity of the cases III and IV in $d=1$ follows from the previous observation about kinks.

 The topological nature of the excitations of the ferromagnetic phase in $d=1$ gives rise to an additional caveat about quench III in the Ising chain.
-While (\ref{hom1}) and (\ref{inhom1}) hold also in this case and do not yield undamped oscillations at first order in $\lambda=h_x$, the longitudinal field makes kinks unstable and confines them into topologically neutral pairs \cite{McW,DMS,review}, thus generating nonperturbatively the single-quasiparticle modes able to produce undamped oscillations of the order parameter on a time scale that becomes accessible for $h_x$ not too small\footnote{We recall that the results at first order in $\lambda$ quantitatively hold until a time scale that goes to infinity as $\lambda$ goes to zero \cite{quench}.
+While (\ref{hom1}) and (\ref{inhom1}) hold also in this case and do not yield undamped oscillations at first order in $\lambda=h_x$, the longitudinal field makes kinks unstable and confines them into topologically neutral pairs \cite{McW,DMS,review}, thus generating nonperturbatively the single-quasiparticle modes able to produce undamped oscillations of the order parameter on a time scale that becomes accessible for $h_x$ not too small\footnote{As recalled above, the results at first order in $\lambda$ quantitatively hold until a time scale that goes to infinity as $\lambda$ goes to zero.
 Ref.~\cite{DV} contains a more detailed discussion of Ising quenches in $d=1$, including the agreement with other analytical results \cite{CEF,ES} available for quenches I and IV (noninteracting fermions) when ${\cal D}=\mathbb{R}$.